thomjur/home_page/projects/religionml_for_editing.md

 The final corpus should consist of (annotated) sentences and paragraphs deriving from both historical and contemporary texts that include religious and religion-related notions, such as holy, pure, religion, etc. The corpus and the annotation workflow focus on rather small text units such as sentences due to the project\'s emphasis on central religious notions and their syntactic/semantic embedding (independent of the full document in which they appear in).

-The data for the ReligionML corpus is currently collected by searching for sentences in larger documents that include religious/religioid words (mostly be using web scrapers or a Twitter streamer).
+The data for the ReligionML corpus is currently collected by searching for sentences in larger documents that include religious/religioid words (mostly by using web scrapers or a Twitter streamer).
 The words that are currently included in the search are:

 a)  Words related to the word field of holiness ("sacred," "holy," "holiness," etc.) and their *pendants* in other languages (for instance, "heilig" in German).